purs3lab/3clsp/docs/installation.md

 ---
 layout: default
-title: Configuration
+title: Installation
-nav_order: 2
+nav_order: 3
 ---

-# Configuration
+# Installation
 {: .no_toc }

 Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's \_config.yml file.